-One might think that wrapping the sample up into a hypertorus is very unnatural compared to considering a system with real boundary conditions.
-However, these boundary conditions tend to simplify calculations quite a bit and most physical quantities you might measure far from the boundaries of the sample are independent of what you do with the boundary conditions.
+&lt;sup>12In your previous courses you may have used particle in a box boundary conditions where instead of plane waves $e^{i2\pi nr/L}$ , you used particle in a box wavefunctions of the form $\sin(kn\pi r/L)$ .
+This gives you instead considering a system with real boundary conditions.
+However, these boundary conditions tend to simplify calculations quite a bit and most physical quantities you might measure could be measured far from the boundaries of the sample anyway and would then be independent of what you do with the boundary conditions.